Does Creatine Make You Bloated?

 Do We Produce Creatine Naturally?

-Our body naturally produces creatine, and it's also found in many animal proteins.
+Our body naturally produces creatine, and it’s also found in many animal proteins.
 Despite this natural occurrence, supplementation serves as a more concentrated source of phosphocreatine.
 This is particularly appealing for those aiming to enhance their performance and build lean muscle mass.
 Why?
 Because for all of the above - you need energy.
+However, it's important to note that creatine supplementation can lead to weight gain due to increased water retention in muscle cells.

 The Role of ATP in Energy Production